 After enrolling and paying your deposit, you can download a free Verification of Enrolment letter on the Registrar’s Website.

-You can make changes to your program by submitting a Program Change Request Form by email to email@example.com.
+You can make changes to your program once a year by submitting a Program Change Request online.

 Send us the Flexible Language Request Form by email to firstname.lastname@example.org.